Andrew-Girgis/Andrew-Girgis/README.md

 ## 🔍 About Me

 - 🎓 **Graduate Student** at the University of Waterloo (MA in Economics, Computational Data Analytics)
+- 🎓 **Research Assistant** at the University of Waterloo researching urban development and economics activity using local census data
+- 🏢 **FinTech Intern** at CTFE | Centre for Technology and Finance Education (helping users upskill in a world of AI)
 - 🏢 **Business Development Advisor** at FN Immersive Innovation (helping higher education & career firms)
-- 🤖 **AI Developer** – Working on a **Cover Letter Generator** using RAG & LangChain
+- 🤖 **AI Developer** – Working on a **Resume & Cover Letter Generator** using RAG & LangChain
-- 📊 **Data Science Enthusiast** – Passionate about data visualization, forecasting, and machine learning
+- 📊 **Data Science Enthusiast** – Passionate about data visualization, econometrics, and machine learning
+- 🏆 **UW CxC Hackathon 2025 Participant** – Analyzing business cases to improve operations
-- 🏆 **Rotman Datathon 2025 Participant** – Analyzing economic trends & supply chain dynamics
+- 🏆 **Rotman Datathon 2025 Participant** – Analyzed economic trends & supply chain dynamics using real world data
 - 💻 **Tech Stack**: Python, R, SQL, JavaScript, Power BI, Stata, Git, LangChain, Node.js
 - 🌱 **Currently Learning**: Node.js, GitHub, and deeper applications of AI in business